 Mandy Potapenko, Director

 Mandy Potapenko joined as Director of the Milwaukee Community Justice Council in June of 2015 after over 10 years of diverse, criminal justice, and community-relations work.
-Mandy’s adept skill set in relationship building and collaborative problem-solving makes her uniquely effective in her role.
-As Milwaukee County’s CJCC Director, Mandy is responsible for directing and facilitating the efforts of the Council in planning and implementing system-wide improvement in Milwaukee County’s criminal justice system.
+As Milwaukee County’s CJCC Director, Mandy is responsible for coordinating and facilitating the efforts of the Council in planning and implementing system-wide improvement throughout Milwaukee County’s criminal justice system.

-Prior to joining the MCJC, from 2012-2015, Mandy served the 32 neighborhoods of Milwaukee Police District 3 as the Community Prosecution Unit Coordinator (CPUC) and Team Lead at Safe & Sound.
+Prior to joining the MCJC, Mandy served as the Community Prosecution Unit Coordinator (CPUC) and Team Lead at Safe & Sound.
 CPUCs serve as civilian-liaisons within Milwaukee Police Department district stations to support collaborative, strategic initiatives, neighborhood problem-solving and nuisance abatement efforts.
 Mandy also has four years of experience as a case manager in Milwaukee County's Pretrial Services community supervision program, and a two-year internship experience in Milwaukee County's restraining order clinic.

 Mandy is a Wisconsin native and graduate of the University of Wisconsin-Milwaukee, where she earned her BA in Women’s Studies and Psychology.

-Erin Perkins, Safety & Justice Challenge Project Manager
+Erin Perkins, Safety and Justice Challenge Project Manager

 Alyssa Doman, Administrative Assistant